MrPowerScripts/MrPowerScripts.com/_posts/2018/2018-09-07-funny-resume-story.md

 title: How I got a job with a ridiculous opening email.
 categories: [story]
 tags: [funny, job search, funny story]
-description-long: A couple of years ago my then girlfriend wanted to find a better job.
-I had a lot more experience going on interviews and generally traversing the drudgery of job searching so I helped her through the process.
-She found a job posting that interested her but wasn't within the umbrella of her education or previous work experience.
-I jokingly commented that I could probably get the job before she did, and this ended up turning into a competition.
-I had no relevant education or work experience in this field either, but I'm a great bullshitter so I gave it my best shot.
-We both applied for the job with our own unique approaches.
 ---

 A couple of years ago my then girlfriend wanted to find a better job.
 I had a lot more experience going on interviews and generally traversing the drudgery of job searching so I helped her through the process.
 She found a job posting that interested her but wasn't within the umbrella of her education or previous work experience.
 I jokingly commented that I could probably get the job before she did, and this ended up turning into a competition.
 I had no relevant education or work experience in this field either, but I'm a great bullshitter so I gave it my best shot.
 We both applied for the job with our own unique approaches.
 The job title was `Junior Amazing And Talented Content Creator`.
 The following is the email I sent them.
 All grammar and spelling mistakes included.